anatali/issLab24/README.md

 # issLab24
-Repository del corso Ingegenria dei Sistemi Software - DISI - University of Bologna
+Repository del corso Ingegneria dei Sistemi Software a.a.
+2023/2024 - DISI - University of Bologna